guinea-pigg/Vistula-text/README.md

 # How to deal with unresponsive SME?
-6 simple yet powerful ways to make people share their knowledge with you
+6 simple yet powerful ways to make people share their knowledge with you?

-**According to the Cambridge Dictionary, being unresponsive means not reacting or answering, or not reacting or answering satisfactorily.
-Unresponsiveness is definitely one of the most painful elements that hinders the effective and meaningful dialogue between people, departments or organizations.
-So how to deal at work with a subject matter expert (SME) that is rather unresponsive?
-Thankfully there are some ways that can melt the most icy, unresponsive heart of (probably) any SME.**
+**Glossary:**

+- Unresponsive (adjective): (noun: unresponsiveness) not reacting or answering, or not reacting or answering satisfactorily.
+- Subject matter expert (noun): an individual who has a deep understanding and expertise in a specific area.

+**Meaningful dialogue between people is difficult when people are unresponsive.
+How to deal at work with an unresponsive subject matter expert?
+Here are some tips on how to deal with unresponsive subject matter expert.**

 A subject matter expert (SME) is an individual who has a deep understanding and expertise in a specific area.
 SMEs are recognized for their comprehensive knowledge, skills, and experience in a particular subject.
-They are definitely precious colleagues and mentors at work.
-SMEs play a crucial role in various areas, including business, education, technology, science, and more.
-They may be professionals, researchers, practitioners, or academics who have dedicated a significant amount of time and effort to mastering their chosen area.
+They are precious colleagues and mentors at work.
+SMEs play a crucial role in various areas, including business, education, technology, and science.
+They may be professionals, researchers, practitioners, or academics.

-SMEs are instrumental in transferring knowledge within their organizations and may also serve as trainers or mentors to help others (e.g. technical writers) develop expertise in the same domain.
-What if a given SME is difficult to cooperate with?
+SMEs transfer knowledge within their organizations and may also serve as trainers or mentors to help others (e.g. technical writers) develop expertise in the same domain.
+What if a subject matter expert is difficult to cooperate with?

-## Introduce yourself and give some context of your activity in a company
+## Introduce yourself.
+Give some context of your activity in a company

-Let’s say, there's an SME, who–from your perspective– is not very eager to answer your questions.
-Why is it so?
-Obviously, this person can be simply busy at work and even with the most genuine approach is simply not able to find time for you very soon.
-They can be sick, having a hard time or simply forget about your request from the past.
-But these things don’t last ad infinitum and most people after a period of absence or unavailability go back to their work and find time also for answering questions to other coworkers.
-But this is theory and real-life scenarios can be completely different.
-Why do some SMEs keep not answering your questions even if you regularly ping them on Slack or by mail?
+Why a subject matter expert is unresponsive?
+This person can be busy at work and not able to find time for you very soon.
+They can be sick, or simply forget about your request.
+But these things don’t last forever.
+What to do if the subject matter expert is still unresponsive?

-It’s worth remembering that there are experts, whose reasons to be unresponsive can be whole different than just aiming to make your life harder than it is.
-The SME can be unresponsive because they don’t understand your role and why you’re actually asking them your questions.
-So before going to the point and shooting with your questions, take time to tell the SME who you are and why you are trying to get info from them.
-Explain why it is important for your assignment and the company and what’s the place and meaning of your assignment in the grand scheme of things.
-From the point of view of an SME it's way more sensible (and interesting!) to give information to someone they (at least: more or less) know and have an idea of the place of this person in the entire organization.
-If you just write “Hey, answer my questions listed below, cheers!”, then don’t expect that any SME will be motivated enough to actually find time for you.
+Take time to tell the subject matter expert who you are.
+Tell why you are asking some questions.
+Without it the subject matter expert can be unresponsive because they don’t understand your role.
+The subject matter expert may not understand why do you ask them questions.
+As the result, it will be easier for your subject matter expert to give you good answers.

 ## Do your homework and don’t waste someone’s time